 Summer School

-23rd June - Indigo
+23rd June - Indigo backgrounds for stitch

 Learn a little about the history of the oldest dye known to man.
 Set up an indigo vat and use traditional techniques including tie and dye with a range of materials, clamping and pleating to create a range of beautiful blue fabrics.

-25th June - Felt
+25th June - Felt backgrounds for stitch

 During this class you will learn the basics of feltmaking and create background fabrics which can be included in your work for the rest of the week.
 We will cover creating the very finest of nuno felt, a fine silk or scrim sandwiched between fine wool or heavy thick felt, best suited to hand stitch.
 We will look at how colours can be combined randomly and by inlaying patterns using pre-felt.

-26th June - Lines and Textures
+26th June - Machine Embroidery

 This class is suitable for both those who have not tried free machine embroidery before or those wanting to improve.
 Perhaps you want to master the use of metallic threads, twin needles, wing needles, vermicelli, or playing with tension to stitch cable or whip stitch.